White-Collar FBI Target: How Do I Get Out of Prison — The Fastest?

 Hello and welcome

-I’m the Physician who found Physician Presentence Report Service (PPRS)
+My name is Marc Blatstein, and I’m the Physician who founded the Physician Presentence Report Service (PPRS)

-Learn From My Mistakes – So you Don’t Make Yours
+Learn From My Mistakes – So You Don’t Make Yours.

 Around that time